SerpentDragon/ClientServer-Boost/README.md

 send messages to each other.

 ### Build and Rund
 To build this application you may use CMakeLists from this repo.
-After the project is build, one of the clients has to run the server using
+After the project is built, one of the clients has to run the server using
 ```
 ./server -p [ --port ] PORT
 ```
 command.
 You have to specify port this server will run on.

-When the server is up you may connect to it and send mesages.
+When the server is up, you may connect to it and send mesages.
 To do it, launch your client app.
-You have to specify host on which the server is runnng, the port to connect and your nickname.
+You have to specify host on which the server is running, the port to connect and your nickname.
 ```
 ./client -H [ --host ] HOST -p [ -- port] PORT -n [ --name ] nickname
 ```